KevinAst/feature-u/docs/start.md

 ## Access

-All functions are exposed through [UMD](https://github.com/umdjs/umd), and therefore accessable through any one of the following techniques ...
+All functions are exposed through [UMD](https://github.com/umdjs/umd), and therefore accessible through any one of the following techniques ...

 - **ES6 Import (Native JS)**